RealLionelMuhire/hpo_admin/GAME_API_DOCUMENTATION.md

 6. **Check Status**: Monitor game progress and results

 **Important Game Logic:**
-- **Losing team chooses cards** through the game UI
+- **Team assignments are based on initial team setup** provided during game creation
-- **Winners receive fun facts** from explanations of questions associated with chosen cards
+- **Losing team members receive questions** from chosen cards and must answer them
-- **Losers receive questions** from the cards they chose and must answer them
+- **Winning team members receive fun facts/explanations** from the same cards
+- **Cards are chosen during gameplay** and determine content for both teams
 - **UI handles answer validation** using question data that includes correct answers and points
 - **Points are awarded** only for correct answers via dedicated endpoints